 What did you enjoy most about your course?

 Meeting people from such a huge variety of backgrounds.
 It really opened my mind to the world and its opportunities.

 The course also completely changed my mindset about the future.
 Before I started, I was convinced that I needed to graduate in finance and forge a lifelong career in banking.
 I would never have pictured myself running a tech company in education!

 Why did you choose to study in London?

 As I had a specific career in mind, I wanted to be in a financial centre in Europe and somewhere well connected for travel.
 Besides, there’s nowhere else quite like London.

 How would you describe London in three words?

-How has KCL supported you with the development of your business?
+How has your university supported you with the development of your project?